flyteorg/flytectl/docs/source/index.rst

            admin:
              # For GRPC endpoints you might want to use dns:///flyte.myexample.com
              endpoint: dns:///<replace-me>
-             authType: Pkce # if using authentication or just drop this.
-If insecure set insecure: True
+             authType: Pkce # authType: Pkce # if using authentication or just drop this.
+             insecure: true # insecure: True # Set to true if the endpoint isn't accessible through TLS/SSL connection (not recommended except on local sandbox deployment)
            storage:
              type: stow
              stow:
                 kind: s3
                 config:
                     auth_type: iam
-                    region: <replace> # Example: us-east-2
+                    region: <REGION> # Example: us-east-2
              container: <replace> # Example my-bucket.
 Flyte k8s cluster / service account for execution should have read access to this bucket

    .. tab:: GCS Configuration